 Any communication – be it verbal, written, or electronic – made by an examinee which can be deemed to be against the policies of examination is strictly prohibited.
 Any such act will invite stringent penal action.

 Candidacy Reconsideration Form

 Examinees seeking to dispute any USPEC action or decision against their candidacy, may download and fill up the Exam Candidacy Reconsideration Request Form and send it to firstname.lastname@example.org for initiating process and action.

 Examinees missing a scheduled exam because of emergencies, should directly contact USPEC to report matter.
-The following reasons for missing out on, or not showing up for a scheduled USPEC Certification examination have been defined as acceptably genuine, and deemed as justified for grant of Retake permissions if requested:
+The following reasons for missing out on, or not showing up for a scheduled USPEC exam have been defined as acceptably genuine, and deemed as justified for grant of Retake permissions if requested:

 Examinees forced to miss out on their scheduled USPEC exam for any of the above-mentioned reasons are required to contact USPEC and request for a Retake by submitting doctor’s or hospital certificates etc., as proofs of the emergency encountered.

-Please note that the certification fee is non-refundable.
+Please note that the program package fee is non-refundable.
 However, if the case is not listed under our no show policy, an additional fee of USD 50 will be charged to reapply.
-The examination can be scheduled after 14 days, from the date of missing the appointment from the myUSPEC account dashboard.